Cybersecurity-Ethical-Hacker/Windows-Defender-Quarantine-Retriever/README.md

 ## 📂 Directory Structure
 - `RecoverDefenderQuarantine.ps1`: Main Powershell script.

-⚠️ Caution: Recovered files may be active malware.
+## ⚠️ Caution: Recovered files may be active malware.
 Always analyze in a secure, isolated environment!

 ## 🤝 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements, bug fixes, or new features.

-> [!NOTE]
-> XSSuccessor currently supports the detection of Reflected Cross-Site Scripting (XSS) and DOM based vulnerabilities.
-I will expand its capabilities to include Stored XSS detection in upcoming releases.

 ## 🛡️ Ethical Usage Guidelines
 I am committed to promoting ethical practices in cybersecurity.
 Please ensure that you use this tool responsibly and in accordance with the following guidelines: